whlong1/mgf-124/README.md

 • display default departure date when creating new flight

-• view flights in ascending order
+• view flights in ascending order (begins with the least or smallest and ends with the greatest or largest)

 • red when departure has passed